-SCAR today launches its 2019 Antarctic-related Fellowships for early-career researchers.
-SCAR will offer 5 to 6 fellowships of up to USD $15,000 each for 2019, with additional support for the scheme having been provided by India, Korea and France.
-A new SCAR-WMO Fellowship is also available in 2019 as detailed below.
+SCAR launches its 2020 Antarctic-related Fellowships for early-career researchers today.
+SCAR will offer 3 to 4 fellowships of up to USD $15,000 each for 2020.
 The Fellowships enable early-career researchers to join a project team from another country, opening up new opportunities and often creating partnerships that last for many years and over many Antarctic field seasons.
-The deadline for fellowship applications is 17 July 2019.
+The deadline for fellowship applications is 26 August 2020.

 For more information on SCAR Fellowships, visit the SCAR website at:

 COMNAP and IAATO will each offer one fellowship with funding of up to USD $15,000.
 The deadline for fellowship applications is 31 May 2020.

 For information on the COMNAP and IAATO Fellowships, visit the COMNAP website at:

 The CCAMLR Scientific Scholarship provides funding of up to AUD $30,000 to assist early-career scientists to participate in the work of the CCAMLR Scientific Committee and its working groups over a period of two years.
 The objective of the scheme is to build capacity within the CCAMLR scientific community to help generate and sustain the scientific expertise needed to support the work of CCAMLR in the long-term.
 The deadline for CCAMLR scientific scholarship applications is 1 October 2020.